AI Assistant

 SELECT * FROM orders WHERE order_date >= CURRENT_DATE - 30

 When the cursor is inside such a statement, the AI Assistant (Silent) action becomes available.
-It re-generates the SQL directly in the editor — without opening the dialog — and executes it immediately.
+It re-generates the SQL directly in the editor — without opening the dialog.
 A typical use is to edit the /* AI: ... */ comment to refine or extend the question and then let the AI update the query in place.

 Trigger silent mode via: